SQLCODE917/maibuy-poc/README.md

 Production creates static assets and is meant for deployment to AWS.
 Development runs `vite dev` inside the container and uses hot reloading

+## Sourcemaps

+- Included inline for the client - check that `vite.config.js` contains `build.sourceMap: true` and curl-ing any TSX file will reveal `//# sourceMappingURL=data:application/json;base64,eyJ2ZXJzaW9uIj` at the bottom.
+- React DevTools in Firefox still disable the "View source for this element" - that's because it's loading from Docker, and cannot resolve `/app/client/src/CameraOCRPage.tsx` to `/mnt/c/Users/.../maibuy-poc/client/src/CameraOCRPage.tsx`.

+## Build and run

 To build/run Production stage:
 ```
 docker build -t app-prod --target production .